ACT I: THE FIRE WITHIN

 He closed the gap between Sara and himself and smashed the hilt of his sword into her temple.

 An unknown amount of time later, the sanctuary remained eerily quit.
-As Billi had guessed, the top half of the building had failed to hold, but the section of the house under Esma's protection stood strong.
-Sara's petrification spell, however, began to wear off - starting with Laurent - and one by one the villagers were turned back into flesh and blood.
+As Billi had guessed, the top half of the building had failed to hold, but the section of the house under Sara's protection stood strong.
+Her petrification spell, however, began to wear off - starting with Laurent - and one by one the villagers were turned back into flesh and blood.

 "What's going on?"
 Laurent asked Ryu, assuming he knew something more.
 "What happened to Sara?"